 One rare exception for buying organic meat online is Nick’s Sticks.

-You can buy either spicy or non-spicy beef or turkey beef sticks.
-You can also order these flavors in jerky format too.
+You can buy either spicy or non-spicy beef, turkey or chicken sticks.

-My family has been buying Nick’s Sticks grass-fed beef sticks for over a year.
+My family has been buying Nick’s Sticks grass-fed beef sticks for over three years.
 By far, they are our favorite.
 They’re not greasy (like a Slim Jim) and not spicy.
 They sell some spicy ones, but we’ve never tried them.
+We have a bland taste palate 🙂

 Besides the superior taste, we like using Nick Stick’s because they don’t contain these nasty additives: